rajwol/CRM-Manager-Report-Q4/README.md

 - **Sales Training:** Focus on margin improvement, pricing discipline, and advanced negotiation techniques for agents with high discount rates.

-- **Targeted Product Strategy:** Push high-value products like GTX Pro and MG Advanced while analyzing why others (e.g., MG Special) perform poorly.
+- **Targeted Product Strategy:** Push high-value products like GTX Pro and MG Advanced while analyzing why others (e.g., MG Special, GTK 500) perform poorly.
+Targeted promotion campaigns may encourage certain accounts to try the underperforming hardware.

-- **Cross-Manager Collaboration:** Managers with overlapping challenges (e.g., high discounting) can benefit from shared training and mentorship sessions.
+- **Cross-Manager Collaboration:** Managers with overlapping challenges (e.g., high discounting) can benefit from shared training and mentorship sessions from other sales agents.
 ---